-The Whitefish Community Foundation (the “Foundation”) supports nonprofit, charitable organizations that enhance the quality of life for residents of the greater area of Whitefish, Montana.
+The Whitefish Community Foundation (the “Foundation”) supports nonprofit, charitable organizations that enhance the quality of life for residents of Flathead Valley, Montana.

 - The organization is a 501(c)(3) nonprofit charity or publicly-owned tax-exempt corporation OR a 501(c)(4) service organization or 501(c)(6) trade organization presenting a project or program that serves a charitable purpose in our community.

 - Tax exempt status must exist at time of application.
 A copy of the organization’s official I.R.S.
 Determination Letter will be uploaded into this application.

 - Nonprofits providing a program or service the benefits residents of the Flathead Valley or Eureka are eligible to apply.